-Additive Synergistic Potentiation Antagonist The effect is the sum of The effect is more than Occurs when nontoxic Two chemicals the activity of each the sum of the activity substance makes interfere with each substance. of each substance. another chemical more other's actions Most common. toxic Tranquilizer and Ethanol and carbon Carbon tetrachloride alcohol tetrachloride and isopropanol
+Additive Synergistic Potentiation Antagonist The effect is the sum The effect is more Occurs when Two chemicals of the activity of each than the sum of the nontoxic substance interfere with each substance. activity of each makes another other's actions Most common. substance. chemical more toxic Tranquilizer and Ethanol and carbon Carbon tetrachloride alcohol tetrachloride and isopropanol